Cuisinart Coffee Maker Not Brewing (Fix It Here FIRST!)

 Wait a few minutes to see if the coffee maker begins to brew.
 If it does not, then you will need to contact Cuisinart for professional assistance.

-Step 8: If the brew basket is in place and it is not clogged, check to see if the brew basket lid is in place and that it is not clogged
+8. Check to see if the brew basket lid is in place and is not clogged

 If the brew basket is in place and it is not clogged, check to see if the brew basket lid is in place and that it is not clogged.